digitalrebar/provision/doc/arch/auth.rst

   and replace Secret with a new random value.
 - **Roles**: A list of Role names that the User has been assigned.

+In addition to the roles asigned to the User, all Users also get a claim that allows them to get themself, change their passwords, and get a Token for themselves.

 .. _rs_data_claim:

 Claim